jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 Frigate sends events as a delta - the event packet contains information pertaining to both the previous state (before the event occurred - denoted 'previous' in the camera channel descriptions) and information relating to the current state (denoted 'current' in the camera channel descriptions).
 This allows openHAB rules to make an intelligent decision based upon changes to the 'picture' seen by the cameras, with Frigate itself responsible for all the detection and image processing.

+Prior to binding version 1.5, the binding did not handle video in any way.
+However, starting with binding version 1.5 - video streams are now available directly from a servlet on the openHAB instance.
+This makes use of the Frigate rtsp stream exports, and internally the binding uses a very similar mechanism to the 'ipcamera' binding to allow them to be rendered locally.
+That having been said, it is recommended that this facility be used only for low resolution streams as otherwise network and CPU loads may become intolerable.

-The binding does not process or proxy video streams in and of itself; Frigate does all of the 'heavy lifting', including the object detection.
+Frigate does all of the 'heavy lifting', including the object detection.
 Similarly, the management, viewing and downloading of actual video clips is more appropriately carried out by a UI - either Frigate's own UI or a UI widget integrated into OpenHAB - Frigate provides a rich REST API with which to facilitate such a design and this should be leveraged directly by a UI designer should an OpenHAB UI element wish to incorporate these features.
 You can find an example of how to display Frigate camera streams on the OpenHAB UI towards the end of this document, [here](#displaying-Frigate-camera-video-streams-on-openHAB-ui---an-example).

 It is clearly necessary for the openHAB instance to be able to communicate with the Frigate instance, however for UI purposes and depending on the topology of your network it may be desirable to pass part of the Frigate API through a reverse proxy so that it is accessible remotely.
 This binding does *not* provide these features either, as there is much more appropriate open-source software available to provide this if needed (e.g. one of the Apache web servers).